MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8452.md

 1. When DC1 <- DC2 replication is started for a Naming Context (NC), on DC1 there's no replica link for the NC from DC2.
 2. When DC1 <- DC2 replication in started for an NC, the NC is in the process of being removed on DC2.
-3. In mixed domain environment, PDC FSMO role is transferred from DC2 to DC1, but on DC1 there's no replica link from DC2.
+3. In mixed domain environment, the PDC FSMO role is transferred from DC2 to DC1, but on DC1 there's no replica link from DC2.

 ## Resolution